Skip to main content

 A New Doctrine: Distributed Logistics

 The shift isn’t just about swapping trucks for drones; it’s a fundamental change in military doctrine.
 Planners call it Distributed Logistics.
 Traditional logistics rely on centralized hubs and linear routes.
-Distributed logistics uses hundreds of small, cheap unmanned vehicles to create a web-like supply network.
+Distributed Logistics uses hundreds of small, cheap unmanned vehicles to create a web-like supply network.
 Instead of one big truck carrying 10 tons of ammo (a single point of failure), you send 100 drones carrying 100kg each.
 If 20 get shot down, 80 still get through.
 This allows forces to: Bypass chokepoints: Drones fly over destroyed bridges and ambushed roads.
 Decentralize resupply: Units get supplies directly, skipping vulnerable staging areas.
 Increase tempo: Resupply becomes on-demand, not just a scheduled event.

 How Unmanned Delivery Systems Work